ThDilos/ThDilos.Fox.Origin/For Server Admin.md

 Drawbacks:
    You can't change your size, this power will just not work for other hitbox height.
 Even just elytra-landing, you might still fall into powdered snow.
    This power **is likely to** be inconsistent in Server Environment.
 Almost 100% functional in Single Player

+3. "optional_leash"
+Lag Factors: Multiple Ticking-Every-Tick Functions Brief Introduction:
+   This power allows the power holder to be able to be [Right Clicked] with a [Lead].
+   When Lead, the leashed will constantly be pulled into the leader's direction.
+   When Lead, the leader can right click on a fence to tie the lead there.
+   To free the leashed, the leashed needs to be [Shift + Right Clicked]
+Drawbacks:
+   This power acts weird when multiple entities are leashed at the same time in 10 blocks radius.
+   To solve, right click and shift + right click on the Leashed player sometimes should fix it Or the leashed player spamming shift?